 - The Boy Who Love Words full book read aloud video by Diane Santiago

-*Note: It’s 2018 people…where are all the GIRL word collectors?
+*Note: Where are all the GIRL word collectors?
 Am I right?*

 Related Blog Posts that may peak your interest for beginning of the school year ideas: